No Man's Sky

 No Man's Sky received mixed reviews at its 2016 launch, with some critics praising the technical achievements of the procedurally generated universe, while others considered the gameplay lackluster and repetitive.
 However, the critical response was marred by the lack of several features that had been reported to be in the game, particularly multiplayer capabilities.
-The game was further criticised due to Hello Games' lack of communication in the months following the launch, creating a hostile backlash from some of its players.
-Murray stated later that Hello Games had failed to control hype around the game and the larger-than-expected player count at launch, and since have taken an approach of remaining quiet about updates to the game until they are nearly ready to release.
+The game was further criticised due to Hello Games's lack of communication in the months following the launch, creating backlash from some of its players.
+Murray later stated that Hello Games had failed to control hype around the game and the larger-than-expected player count at launch, and since then have taken an approach of remaining quiet about updates to the game until they are nearly ready to release.
 The promotion and marketing for No Man's Sky became a subject of debate and has been cited as an example of what to avoid in video game marketing.

 Since the game's initial release, Hello Games has continued to improve and expand No Man's Sky to achieve the vision of the experience they wanted to build.
 The game has received a plethora of free major content updates that have added several previously missing features, such as multiplayer components, while adding features like surface vehicles, base-building, space fleet management, cross-platform play, and virtual reality support.
-This has substantially improved No Man's Sky's overall reception.
+This has substantially improved No Man's Sky's overall reception, with multiple websites citing it as one of the greatest redemption stories in the gaming industry.